grpc/grpc.io/content/docs/tutorials/basic/cpp.md

 ### Try it out!

-Build client and server:
+Build the client and server:

 ```sh
 $ make
 ```

-Run the server, which will listen on port 50051:
+Run the server:

 ```sh
 $ ./route_guide_server
 ```

-Run the client (in a different terminal):
+From a different terminal, run the client:

 ```sh
 $ ./route_guide_client